We’re learning in the bedroom!

 Use index cards or pieces of paper to create letters for items in your preschooler’s room.
 Have her help you choose the name of items (such as bed, door, window, etc.) and tape the correct letter for each item.
 As you and your child move through the room, have her name the items and you can help with naming the letter.
 As you read a book, have her help you match a letter in a book with one in her room.
 (Language and Literacy Development, Reading, Writing, Speaking and Listening)

 Do a nighttime count down!
-Before turning out the light for the night, help your preschooler count the number of same or similar items in the bedroom, like two doors, one window, six dresser drawers, etc. Together, find pairs of items, then sets of three, etc. Encouraging your preschooler to sign songs like ‘1, 2 buckle my shoe’, sign finger plays, and play counting games together are playful modifications.
+Before turning out the light for the night, help your preschooler count the number of same or similar items in the bedroom, like two doors, one window, six dresser drawers, etc. Together, find pairs of items, then sets of three, etc. Encouraging your preschooler to sign songs like ‘One, Two, Buckle My Shoe’, sign finger plays, and play counting games together are playful modifications.
 (Mathematics Thinking and Expression)

 Before bedtime, ask your kindergartner to draw a picture of what he thinks he will dream when he’s asleep.
 Take the picture and post it in his room so he can see it before he falls asleep, and ask him if he thinks he will have the same dream again that night!
 What does he think will be in his dreams?
 Ask him to tell you a bedtime story about his picture or his dream–be prepared for a creative story!
 (Language and Literacy)

 Have your kindergartner tell you where items of clothing are worn and help her figure out what the purpose is of each item.
 Ask her why we wear boots while in the snow, for example.
 Don’t forget items like aprons, belts and mittens!
 If your kindergartner is having difficulty with this, playing with paper dolls, Colorforms, or cut out pictures from magazines provide an opportunity to practice dressing.
 (Approaches to Learning through Play)